Hidden Drawbacks

 At first glance, earning points feels like free money.
 However, the real comparison is simple: Member vs Non Member.

-As a member, you collect points, access late checkout, and sometimes snag member only rates.
-Over time, those perks can translate into free nights or upgrades.
-For example, Marriott reports that Bonvoy members who book direct receive discounted rates and exclusive offers (Marriott).
+As a member, you’re collecting points, getting late checkout, and landing those member-only rates.
+Over time?
+Free nights and upgrades start adding up.
+Marriott reports that Bonvoy members who book direct snag discounted rates and exclusive offers, benefits that compound the longer you stay loyal.

 On the other hand, non members keep flexibility.
 They chase the cheapest deal across platforms, no brand attachment required.